RRZE-HPC/likwid/doc/archs/sandybridgeep.md

 <LI>The UBox serves as the system lock master used when quiescing the platform (e.g., Intel&reg; QPI bus lock).</LI>
 </UL>
 </I><BR>
-The uncore management performance counters are exposed to the operating system through the MSR interface.
+The Uncore management performance counters are exposed to the operating system through the MSR interface.
 The name UBOX originates from the Nehalem EX Uncore monitoring where those functional units are called UBOX.
 </P>
 <H3>Counter and events</H3>
 <TABLE>